 We provide our named executive officers with a base salary to compensate them for performing their daily responsibilities during the year.
 We believe that base salaries must be competitive based upon the named executive officer's scope of responsibilities and what we believe to be market rates of compensation for executives performing similar functions for comparable companies within our peer groups.
 We also periodically review the performance of our named executive officers and, in some instances, award merit-based base salary increases as a result of these reviews.
-For fiscal 2014, the base salaries of our chief executive officer and vice chairman were set by the Compensation Committee, following discussions with the Compensation Committee, our chief financial officer, our chief human resources officer and Hay Group.
-The fiscal 2014 base salaries for our named executive officers other than our chief executive officer, our chief human resources officer and Hay Group.
-Notwithstanding our chief executive officer's and vice chairman's strong performance, their base salaries were unchanged in fiscal 2014 from fiscal 2013, and the Compensation Committee decided to focus instead on variable awards related to performance.
-The fiscal 2014 base salaries for our named executive officers other than our chief executive officer and vice chairman were principally based on the Compensation Committee's and management's assessment of our operating performance in fiscal 2013 and the individual named executive officer's performance of his or her duties, as well as our understanding of compensation of executive officers in comparable positions within our peer groups.
-Taking all of these factors into account, the Compensation Committee approved the following base salaries for our named executive officers for the 2014 fiscal year:
+For fiscal 2015, the base salaries of our chief executive officer and vice chairman were set by the Compensation Committee, following discussions with the Compensation Committee, our chief financial officer, our chief human resources officer and Hay Group.
+The fiscal 2015 base salaries for our named executive officers other than our chief executive officer, our chief human resources officer and Hay Group.
+Notwithstanding our chief executive officer's strong performance, his base salary was unchanged in fiscal 2015 from fiscal 2014, and the Compensation Committee decided instead to concentrate Mr. Pappas' incentives on variable awards related to performance.
+The fiscal 2015 base salaries for our named executive officers other than our chief executive officer were principally based on the Compensation Committee's and management's assessment of our operating performance in fiscal 2014 and the individual named executive officer's performance of his or her duties, as well as our understanding of compensation of executive officers in comparable positions within our peer groups.
+Taking all of these factors into account, the Compensation Committee approved the following base salaries for our named executive officers for the 2015 fiscal year:

-Name 2014 Base Salary
+Name 20 15 Base Salary Increase from 2014

-Christopher Pappas \$ 750,000
+Christopher Pappas \$ 750,000 0%

-John Pappas \$ 250,000
+John Pappas \$ 350,000 40%

-John Austin \$ 309,000
+John Austin \$ 350,000 13%

-Alexandros Aldous \$ 242,050
+Alexandros Aldous \$ 300,000 24%

-Patricia Lecouras \$ 242,050
+Patricia Lecouras \$ 250,000 3%